asiatanvir/Financial_Planning/README.md

 ## Part 2 - Retirement Planning

 In this section,Alpaca API was used to fetch historical closing prices for a retirement portfolio and then Used the MCForecastTools toolkit to create Monte Carlo simulations to project the portfolio performance at `30` years.
-After setting the requisite parameteres through following coding Monte Carlo simulation were configured.
+After setting the requisite parameteres, through following coding Monte Carlo simulation were configured.

 ```
             #Set number of simulations